The addition of the Unit Configuration Type adds a new set of functionality, allowing for Bed and Unit creation outside of Programs.

 - Unit Configuration Type Description

-After completing these fields, click on SAVE CHANGES.
+After completing these fields, click ADD RECORD.
 The Program Type field will become read-only after you save the Unit Configuration Type.

 The following sections will display for completion:

 - FUNDING SOURCES

 UNIT CONFIGURATION PHOTOS

 Please refer to the Adding Housing Inventory Photos article.

 Clicking on ADD NEW PROGRAM opens a new window, allowing you to add a Program to this specific configuration.